When your inner and outer life no longer feel aligned.

 Midlife Transition as a Rite of Passage

-The midlife transition—often dismissed as a “crisis” of sports cars and affairs—is one of the most powerful rites of passage humans can experience.
-With intention, it can be a gateway into authenticity, meaning, and freedom.
+Midlife transition—often dismissed as a “crisis” of sports cars and affairs—is one of the most powerful rites of passage humans can experience.
+It’s not easy, but falling upward at midlife can open a door to authenticity and freedom.

 Across cultures, rites of passage are seen as having three phases, as described by anthropologist Arnold van Gennep.
 Below is how these stages can manifest during the midlife transition and how I support clients through each phase.